CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

     <br />
     <br /><img src="https://t3n.zendesk.com/attachments/token/0v2wi4n4tbhauhu/?name=saml30.png" alt="saml30.png" />
   </li>
-  <li>Paste this value into the <strong>Signing Certificate Key</strong>&nbsp;field in the Tier 3 Control Portal.
+  <li>Paste this value into the <strong>Signing Certificate Key</strong>&nbsp;field in the CenturyLink Cloud Control Portal.
 Click the <strong>Save </strong>button and switch back to the <strong>Users List </strong>view.
 Select the user that you want to perform SSO
     with, and locate the <strong>SAML Username</strong>&nbsp;field.
-Since we chose above to use the Active Directory User Principal Name as the lookup value to the Tier 3 account, we must plug in the User Principal Name associated with this user.
+Since we chose above to use the Active Directory User Principal Name as the lookup value to the CenturyLink Cloud account, we must plug in the User Principal Name associated with this user.
     <br />
     <br /><img src="https://t3n.zendesk.com/attachments/token/jr0rr0owlohzukf/?name=saml33.png" alt="saml33.png" />
   </li>